 In the previous analysis we showed that binding and expression were correlated in a pairwise fashion.
 Next we would like to investigate the coordination of allele-specific behavior between multiple factors and expression simultaneously.
 This is hard to represent in a two-dimensional correlation plot, thus we have developed a simplified representation of ASE and ASB in a regulatory network framework.
 Looking at the occurrences of network motifs (Milo et al. 2002) in this framework allows us to measure the coordination of allele-specific behavior between multiple transcription factors and target expression.

-The network shown in Figure 7, represents the regulatory network of five transcription factors (cMyc, Max, cFos, JunD and NfκB) and two polymerases (Pol II and Pol III).
+The network shown in Figure 7, represents the regulatory network of five transcription factors (cMyc, Max, cFos, JunD, NfκB and CTCF) and two polymerases (Pol II and Pol III).
 The network discretizes the allele-specific binding events into allele-specific regulation of target genes and novel TARs and their allele-specific expression.
 The edges in the network represent ASB of the TF or polymerase to the target gene or novel TAR (red edges indicate predominantly maternal regulation, blue edges indicate paternal regulation and grey edges indicate allele-specific regulation that could not be phased).
 ASE of the target genes is indicated by the color of the target gene or novel TAR (red – maternal, blue – paternal, grey – unphased allele-specific behavior).
 Thus the network contains all information on the allele specificity of the regulation and the expression of the targets.
 One can observe that there is a clear agreement between the allele specificity of the regulation and the expression of the target.
 When we tabulate the maternal/paternal regulation edges with maternal/paternal expressed genes or novel TARs (see first part of Table 6) we find that they are highly coordinated (p-value < 1e-3, Fisher exact test).
 Furthermore we can scan the network for coordinated regulation using multiple-input motifs (MIMs) and single-input motifs (SIMs) (Milo et al. 2002).
 MIMs are network motifs where at least two transcription factors are regulating the same target gene or novel TAR, while SIMs are motifs where a single transcription factor regulates a pair of targets.
 In the second part of Table 6 we tabulated the number of MIMs where the pairs of TFs (or polymerase) exhibit both maternal or both paternal regulation with the maternal or paternal expression of the target genes or novel TAR.

-We find that a pair of TFs that regulate a single target gene or novel TAR are very highly coordinated (p-value < 1e-3, Fisher exact test), with mostly matching allele-specific behavior.
+We find that for MIMs the regulatory allele-specific behavior is highly coordinated with the allele-specific expression of the target gene or novel TAR (p-value < 1e-3, Fisher exact test).
 In the third part of Table 6 we count the occurrences of single-input motifs where a TF (or polymerase) that exhibits maternal or paternal regulation for each of its targets, which can each be either maternally or paternally expressed.
 We similarly see a significant degree of coordination of allele-specific expression and regulation in SIMs as with MIMs.

 Discussion

 In this paper we have demonstrated that it in order to assess the effects of sequence variation on functional genomic data such as RNA-Seq or ChIP-Seq it is necessary to independently determine the sequence variants from sequenced genomic DNA such as by the 1000 Genomes Project (The 1000 Genomes Consortium 2010) .
 Determining sequence variation from sequenced functional genomic data directly is problematic especially if it is the same data that is being used to assess the effects of the variation.
-Studying allele-specific behavior is the simplest type of this analysis where it is possible to utilize the variation between the maternally and paternally derived alleles in order to detected sites of allele-specific binding and expression.
+Studying allele-specific behavior is the simplest type of this analysis where it is possible to utilize the variation between the maternally and paternally derived alleles in order to detect sites of allele-specific binding and expression.